Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 Speech Delay

-age, in the acquisition of speech and/or language skills.
-Sometimes a child will have greater receptive (understanding)
+the acquisition of speech and/or language skills.
+Sometimes a child will have greater receptive (understanding) than

-by a break in the flow or rhythm of speech, such as stuttering.
-Speech disorders may be problems with the way
+break in the flow or rhythm of speech, such as stuttering.
+Speech disorders may be problems with the way sounds are

-sounds are formed, called articulation or phonological disorders, or they may be difficulties with the pitch, volume or
+formed, called articulation or phonological disorders, or they may be difficulties with the pitch, volume or quality of the

-sounds, which can also be a symptom of a delay.
-They may have difficulty pronouncing sounds like “L”, “R”, or
+which can also be a symptom of a delay.
+They may have difficulty pronouncing sounds like “L”, “R”, or “SH”.
+Listeners

-“SH”.
-Listeners may have trouble understanding what the child with a speech disorder is trying to say.
-A child with
+may have trouble understanding what the child with a speech disorder is trying to say.
+A child with voice disorders may

 Language Disorder

-nonverbally.
-Signs of language disorders include improper use of words and their meanings, inability to express ideas,
+Signs of language disorders include improper use of words and their meanings, inability to express ideas, inappropriate

 Types of Speech/Language Disorders

-Developmental Dyspraxia - Dyspraxia is a neurologically based disorder also known as (Developmental Co-
+Developmental Dyspraxia - Dyspraxia is a neurologically based disorder also known as (Developmental Co-ordination

-ordination Disorder, and the Clumsy Child Syndrome) is present from birth.
-These children have difficulty in motor
+Disorder, and the Clumsy Child Syndrome) is present from birth.
+These children have difficulty in motor planning of

-planning of movement to achieve a predetermined idea or purpose.
-It is believed to be an immaturity of parts of the
+movement to achieve a predetermined idea or purpose.
+It is believed to be an immaturity of parts of the motor cortex (area

 There are three (3) types of Developmental Dyspraxia.
 Oral Dyspraxia, Verbal Dyspraxia, and Motor Dyspraxia.

-tongue up to the roof of their mouth.
-A child with oral dyspraxia may not be able to, even though they do this
+up to the roof of their mouth.
+A child with oral dyspraxia may not be able to, even though they do this unconsciously.

 Motor Dyspraxia - inhibits an individual from moving as planned and effects their sensory input.
 Children with motor